This blog post will show you how you can switch Azure Bastion from the Standard SKU to the Basic SKU (tier) via the use of an Azure PowerShell script.

 ## ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-## Redeploy Bastion host with Basic SKU
+## Redeploy the same Azure Bastion host with the Basic SKU

 $pipNameBastion = Get-AzPublicIpAddress -ResourceGroupName $bastion.ResourceGroupName